saltire/android-emoji-pidgin/README.md

 taken from the Noto font at https://github.com/googlei18n/noto-emoji and resized to 25px width.

-This theme contains 1563 symbols, up to Unicode 9.0.
+This theme is up to date as of Unicode 12.0.

 ![Android emoji theme for Pidgin](./preview.png?raw=true)